Injured list: General guidelines

 Alternatively, instead of placing a slightly injured player on the injured list, a team may elect to keep him on the roster but list him as 'day-to-day' to indicate that the medical staff is unable to determine when the player can resume full playing activities.
 If the injury turns out to be minor, then the player may resume playing immediately without having to serve the minimum term on the injured list.
 This also allows a valuable, slightly injured player to continue to contribute in a limited role, such as pinch hitting.
 However, depending upon the circumstances, the team may find itself effectively shorthanded in the meantime.

-Retroactive placement on the IL may be made at most 10 days after the last time the affected player played in a game.
+Retroactive placement on the IL may be made a maximum of three days before the player is placed on the IL so long as he has not appeared in a game since the retroactive date.
 This allows a club to defer the decision to place a player on the injured list until more information can be learned about the extent and impact of the injury.

 Starting with the 2011 season, Major League Baseball instituted a new, shorter injured list: a 7-day injured list specifically for concussions.
-The idea is to prevent long-term brain damage which may take up to 7 days by current standards, without having to serve the 10-day minimum on the regular IL.
-If a player is not activated from the concussion injured list after 10 days, he is automatically transferred to the 10-day injured list.
+The idea is to prevent long-term brain damage which may take up to seven days by current standards, without having to serve the minimum duration (10 days or 15 days) on the regular IL.
+A player who remains on the concussion injured list for an extended duration is automatically transferred to the 10-day/15-day injured list as applicable.

-Players recovering from an injury may appear in a limited number of minor league games while still on the injured list in order to prepare for reactivation.
-Pitchers may play on a minor league club for up to 30 days; others for up to 20 days.
+Players recovering from an injury may appear in a limited number of minor-league games while still on the injured list in order to prepare for reactivation.
+Pitchers may play on a minor-league club for up to 30 days; position players for up to 20 days.